 1. How much is a 2020 George H.W.
 Bush Dollar worth?

-These varieties refer to edge lettering orientation on the coin.
-When the president’s portrait faces upward, Position A shows edge inscriptions reading upright.
-The same orientation reveals inverted edge text for Position B coins.
-Both Philadelphia and Denver mints produced coins with these two distinct edge lettering varieties.
+These varieties refer to the orientation of the edge lettering relative to the coin’s obverse.
+When the president’s portrait faces upward, Position A coins show edge inscriptions reading upright.
+The same orientation reveals inverted edge text on Position B coins.
+Both Philadelphia and Denver mints produced both varieties, and neither is considered an error — they result from coins feeding the edge-lettering machine face-up or face-down at random.

 The mint mark appears on the coin’s edge rather than on the obverse or reverse faces.
-Edge lettering includes the minting year “2020” and mint mark (P, D, or S).
-The phrase “E PLURIBUS UNUM” also appears on the edge alongside these inscriptions.
+Edge lettering includes the minting year “2020,” the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and the motto “E PLURIBUS UNUM.”
+Note that “IN GOD WE TRUST” was moved to the obverse face in 2009 and no longer appears on the edge.